 Nguyen Ngoc Tra My about drug addiction

-Within the analog lab hours, the students had the chance to work with basic letterforms printed on paper, to explore their shape, relationships and experiment freely.
+The students worked with basic letterforms printed on paper, to explore their shape, relationships and experiment.
 The exercises built upon each other and each student submitted a second set of posters made by hand.

 Exemplary results from different students.